drycc/workflow/src/installing-workflow/configuring-object-storage.md

 # Configuring Object Storage

-A variety of Drycc Workflow components rely on an object storage system to do their work including storing application slugs, Docker images and database logs.
+A variety of Drycc Workflow components rely on an object storage system to do their work including storing application slugs, Container images and database logs.

 Drycc Workflow ships with [Storage][storage] by default, which provides in-cluster.